balanced/balanced.github.com/_posts/2014-04-08-heardbleed.md

 ## Steps you may wish to take

-If you've logged into Balanced via a shady connection lately, you may wish to revoke your API keys and generate new ones.
+If you've logged into Balanced via an untrusted connection lately, you may wish to revoke your API keys and generate new ones.
 Here's how: First, go to your dashboard and choose 'settings'